 Master of Arts in Leadership and Educational Change

-The Master of Arts in Leadership and Educational Change is an innovative new programme with a dual focus on organizational and curriculum leadership.
-The programme aims to prepare educational leaders to go beyond organisational leadership towards embracing leadership capacities in curriculum, teaching and learning.
-Jointly taught by two internationally-renowned teacher education institutions, the National Institute of Education (NIE), Nanyang Technological University, Singapore and Teachers College (TC), Columbia University, New York, the programme prepares a new generation of educational leaders for Singapore, the Asia-Pacific region and the larger international community.
+The Master of Arts in Leadership and Educational Change is an innovative new program with a dual focus on organizational and curriculum leadership.
+The program aims to prepare educational leaders to go beyond organisational leadership towards embracing leadership capacities in curriculum, teaching and learning.
+Jointly taught by two internationally-renowned teacher education institutions, the National Institute of Education (NIE), Nanyang Technological University, Singapore and Teachers College (TC), Columbia University, New York, the program prepares a new generation of educational leaders for Singapore, the Asia-Pacific region and the larger international community.

-The programme provides opportunities to build new cross-national learning communities and fraternities steeped in both local and global perspectives.
+The program provides opportunities to build new cross-national learning communities and fraternities steeped in both local and global perspectives.

-Graduates of the programme will be equipped to:
+Graduates of the program will be equipped to:

 - appreciate the economic, cultural, and organizational contexts and tensions of interpreting and bringing about educational improvement and site-based curriculum development,